OpenBotlist/obl/README.md

-# OpenBotlist

-open botlists source code

-# DIRECTORIES
+# whats this?

-<a href="https://github.com/OpenBotlist/OpenBotlist/tree/main/aria">Aria</a> - OBL bot
+this is the source code of the preview version of obl! this is still in dev btw